JustWhit3/higgs-decay-classification/General_Informations.md

 • Keep all the variables for the ≥ 2 jets Set.

-First, perform a classification on the whole dataset (without considering subsets) using the Gradient Boosted Decision Trees (BDT)
+First, perform a classification on the whole dataset (without considering subsets) using the Gradient Boosted Decision Trees (BDT).
 Than, train 3 Deep Neural Networks, one for each subset considering the number of jets.

 ## Some Feature Work